Water supply and sanitation in Tanzania: Top-down projects and free rural water supply (1964–1991)

 After the union of the former British colonies Tanganyika and Zanzibar to form the United Republic of Tanzania in 1964, then President Julius Nyerere implemented a policy of African socialism called Ujamaa.
 This included the forced resettlement of dispersed rural smallholders to collective farms.
 One of the stated objectives of the resettlement was to facilitate the provision of education, health services as well as water supply.

 In the spirit of the Ujamaa the government launched a 20-year Rural Water Supply Programme (RWSP) in 1971 with the aim of providing access to adequate and safe water supply within a walking distance of 400 meters from each household by the year 1991.
 Under this programme, water was provided free of charge in rural areas, while moderate tariffs were charged for house connections in urban areas.
 Implementation was highly centralized: In 1972 the central government abolished local government authorities that were replaced by central government representatives in committees at the district and village level under a policy that was ironically labelled "decentralization".
-Donors supported the program by funding more than 80% of investments in water supply during the 1970s.

 According to a report by WaterAid, "the resulting water projects were unsustainable and left a legacy of distrust among villagers for government programmes".
 Villages were selected based on purely technical criteria by the district water department without consultation with communities.
 Deep boreholes were drilled and equipped with pumps and diesel engines that should have been maintained by the government using central funds.
 This did not work well and many of the pumps were inoperable.
 In other communities, mismanagement of government provided funds and a desire to implement as many water systems as possible led to the initial construction of projects that never reached completion.
 In subsequent years public services collapsed and a serious outbreak of cholera occurred in many urban areas between 1976 and 1980.
 In response to this failure Town and Municipal Councils were re-established in 1978, but remained without any revenue of their own and depended completely on central government funding.
 Public service provision remained poor.
 Although politicians and donors had recognized by that time that the policy of free rural water supply and centralized management had failed, it took them more than two decades from its inception to change that policy.
 A mid-term review of the RWSP conducted in 1985 showed that only 46% of the rural population had access to water supply services.
 Among the reasons were the lack of involvement by beneficiaries, the use of inappropriate technologies, insufficient financial resources, poor operations and maintenance procedures, and an inadequate, overly centralized institutional framework.